20 Facts About Eyes Wide Shut On Its 20th Anniversary

 Given his penchant for accuracy, it’s quite possible that Kubrick wanted to stir up some real-life jealousy between his stars in order to help them embody their characters.
 In a fantasy sequence, Kidman’s character has sex with another man, which motivates the rest of the film’s plot.
 Kubrick banned Cruise from the set on the days that Kidman shot the scene with a male model.
 They spent six days filming the one-minute scene.
 Kubrick also forbid Kidman from telling Cruise any details about it.

-Six days for a one-minute scene is nothing compared to the time Kubrick had Cruise do 95 takes of one simple action: walking through a door.
+Six days for a one-minute scene is nothing compared to the time Kubrick had Cruise do 95 takes of one simple action: walking through a doorway.
 After watching the playback, he apparently told Cruise, “Hey, Tom, stick with me, I’ll make you a star.”

 Aside from Kubrick, Kidman, Cruise, and their tiny crew, no one was allowed on the set, which was heavily guarded.
 In May 1997, one photographer managed to capture a picture of Cruise standing next to a man that the photographer thought was just an “old guy, scruffy with an anorak and a beard.”
 That man was Kubrick, who hadn’t been photographed in 17 years.
 After the incident, security on the set was tripled.